 - Mesh Pouch – A large mesh pocket on the rear of my backpack is a “must-have.”
 I use it for my tarp/tent and put wet items in it to dry.

-- Frame – I don't need a frame pack in the summer, but use one for three Season hiking where my pack weight is 20-25 pounds.
+- Frame – I don’t need a frame pack in the summer, but I do use one for three-season hiking, where my pack weight is 20-25 pounds.

-- Water Bottle Pockets – I need water bottle pockets since I don't use hydration sleeves, and I want to put the bottles in and out of the pockets without taking off my pack.
+- Water Bottle Pockets – I need water bottle pockets since I don’t use hydration sleeves, and I want to put the bottles in and out of the pockets without taking off my pack.

 ULA Ohm 2.0 Competitors